 - Can I take my own rubbish to the rubbish dump?

 Yes you can, this is free for residents in a car.
 If you are in a van you will need a waiver notice from the Cleaner Greener hotline.
 This is free for residents only.
 The Reuse and Recycling Centre (tip/dump) is at Smugglers Way, Wandsworth, SW18 1JS.
 Visit the Western Riverside Waste Authority website for more information.

 - Does the council supply dustbins or wheeled bins?

 The council is rolling out new wheeled bins in some areas of the borough Find our more about the new bins and food waste collection service.
-If you are not in one of the areas where the new service is being rolled out, you have to supply your own bins (approx 90 litres) or use strong refuse sacks.
-If you get weekly/twice weekly household collections, remember that we only collect normal household rubbish if you put it out in the new wheeled bins supplied by the council or ordinary dustbins or in standard-sized rubbish sacks.
+If you are not in one of the areas where the new service is being rolled out, you have to supply your own dustbin (approx 90 litres) or use strong refuse sacks.
+If you get weekly/twice weekly household collections, remember that we only collect normal household rubbish if you put it out in the new wheeled bins supplied by the council or an ordinary dustbin or in standard-sized rubbish sacks.

 - What should I do if the refuse crew puts a card though my door?

 There are several reasons why your collection crew may put a green or white information card through your door.
 These include, but are not limited to:

 - putting out bulky/builders waste on collection day